Private, specialized somatic trauma therapy for adults in NY & MD

 • Art Therapy

-Art therapy is a creative, non-verbal approach to therapy that helps you explore emotions, identity, and past experiences in ways that don’t rely on words alone.
+Sometimes the body knows before the mind has words.
+If this sounds familiar, I invite you to schedule a consultation.
+Art therapy provides a variety of nonverbal expressive and sensory languages to help you explore emotions, identity, and past experiences in ways that don’t rely on words alone.

 This can be especially helpful if you: